curl/curl/projects/README.md

 To generate project files for recent versions of Visual Studio instead, use cmake.
 Refer to INSTALL-CMAKE in the docs directory.

+Another way to build curl using Visual Studio is without project files.
+Refer to README in the winbuild directory.

 ## Directory Structure

 The following directory structure is used for the legacy project files: